ozi121/Cyclystic-Project/README.md

 all_trips_new$end_time <- format(as.POSIXct (all_trips_new$ended_at), format = "%H : %M:%S")

-**To get the the trip_duration in minutes, I looked for the difference between ended_at ans started_at using the function 'difftime', divide it by 60 and assigned it to the df 'trip_duration' in the format 'as.double'**
+**To get the the trip_duration in minutes, I looked for the difference between ended_at ans started_at using the function 'difftime', divide it by 60 and assigned it to the df 'trip_duration' in the format >as.double**

 all_trips_new$trip_duration <- (as.double(difftime(all_trips_new$ended_at, all_trips_new$started_at)))/60